leovct/polygon/ops/pos-devnet/POLYGON_DEVNETS_SETUP.md

 ## Introduction

-In order to build and push new images for the Polygon PoS docker setup, you need an Ubuntu distribution.
+In order to build and push new images for the polygon-devnets PoS docker setup, you need an Ubuntu distribution.
 That's not very convenient since I'm working on macOS.
 Here are some commands to set up an Ubuntu VM ready for building these images.

-The code for building the images and running the setup is located [here](https://github.com/maticnetwork/polygon-devnets/tree/dc43ac13f6fefa8fdaa82574df98727c4ff4b429/docker/pos).
+The code for building the images and running the setup is located [here](https://github.com/maticnetwork/polygon-devnets/tree/main/docker/pos).

 ## Setup